Microsoft, now more determined to mitigate data breaches in Nigeria

-After a new survey revealed that data breaches are top among the list of security concerns for Nigerian Chief Information Officers, CIOs, Microsoft Nigeria says it now has greater responsibility to help the country stem the tide.
+After a new survey revealed that data breaches were top of the list of security concerns for Nigerian Chief Information Officers, CIOs, Microsoft Nigeria said Wednesday it now had greater responsibility to help the country stem the tide.

-In an online meeting with journalists across Africa, Microsoft says part of its responsibilities is to provide not only awareness but solutions which will help countries and corporate organisations mitigate vulnerabilities and stem the tide of cyber threats.
+In an online meeting with journalists across Africa, Microsoft said part of its responsibilities was to provide not only awareness but also solutions which would help countries and corporate organisations mitigate vulnerabilities and stem the tide of cyber threats.

 Ever-changing threat landscape